plainC/wondermacros/docs/objects.md

 Properties are defined using `VAR` macro.
 The first argument specifies the scope which is private, read, or public.
 Read means read-only so `x` and `y` can only be modified in the implementation of Point's methods.
-When we have created instances of a class, public and read-only properties can be accessed directly by `object->property`.
-Private properties must be accessed through class name, by `object->class_name.property` (e.g. `p->Point.x` if `x` property is declared private).
+When we have created instances of a class, properties can be accessed directly by `object->property`.
+Private properties are hidden in the public struct with a prefix.
+If `USE_GCC_EXTENSION_COUNTER` macro is defined also the name is hidden.
+In the implementation file, where X-macro `<wondermacros/objects/x/class_start.h>` is expanded, the private properties are visible.
+In a similary way, read-only properties get `const` definition in the public structure.
-This is because a class having a private property can be inherited later.
-If the subclass adds a property with the same name compiler would not notice possible conflicts in polymorphic use cases if the access would be direct.

 ### How to inherit a class